wayfinderio/intro-to-fp/_docs/1-welcome-to-functional-programming/javascript.md

 ### Variables

-A variable is way of associating a name with a value.
+A variable is association of a name to a value.
 The `const` keywords binds a name to a value.
 A semicolon is used at the end of the line to signal the completion of the expression.
 The value bound to a variable may be declared on a single line or multiple lines.

 {% highlight javascript %}
   const aNumber = 5;